-An original lawsuit filed by the Department of Family and Protective Services that request permission from a judge to take possession of your child would need to include an affidavit of a person with personal knowledge that states facts sufficient to show an immediate danger to your child’s physical health or safety.
-Additionally, it will need to be shown that there is no time to schedule a full-fledged hearing and those reasonable efforts were made to prevent the need for the removal of the child from your home.
+An original lawsuit filed by the Department of Family and Protective Services that requests permission from a judge to take possession of your child would need to include an affidavit of a person with personal knowledge that states facts sufficient to show an immediate danger to your child's physical health or safety.
+Additionally, it will need to be shown that there is no time to schedule a full-fledged hearing, and those reasonable efforts were made to prevent the need to remove the child from your home.

-A protective order may also be sought rather than removing anyone from the home.
-If that is appropriate, the Department of Family and Protective Services may file an application for a protective order on behalf of your child rather than seek the removal of the child or the alleged perpetrator.
+A protective order may also be sought rather than removing anyone from home.
+If that is appropriate, the Department of Family and Protective Services may apply to a protective order on behalf of your child rather than seek the removal of the child or the alleged perpetrator.

 When can your child be removed from your home with no court order in Texas?

-In some situations, the Department of Family and Protective Services will argue that there is no time to obtain a court order prior to removing your child from your home.
-These situations are limited to circumstances that involve immediate, physical danger to the physical health or safety of your child.
-Other circumstances involve the commission of abuse that relates to sex or sex trafficking.
-The person who reports incidents such as these must have personal knowledge that has been corroborated by other people about these incidents.
+In some situations, the Department of Family and Protective Services will argue that there is no time to obtain a court order before removing your child from your home.
+These situations are limited to circumstances that involve immediate, physical danger to your child's physical health or safety.
+Other cases involve the commission of abuse that relates to sex or sex trafficking.
+The person who reports incidents such as these must have personal knowledge that other people have corroborated about these incidents.

 At the time of this initial hearing, the court must order the return of your child to your home unless it becomes satisfied that there is sufficient evidence that shows that there is either: